-An important role of administrative assistants is as support staff, which means they may have to deal with a wide range of personalities and priorities.
+An important role of administrative assistants is to support you and other team members, which means they may have to deal with a range of personalities and priorities.
 Is it important to you to find someone who is easygoing or someone more assertive?
 Respectful?
 Problem-solving?
 Diplomatic?
 Ask questions to determine whether the candidate has the characteristics you want in the workplace.

 11. What type of supervisor helps bring out your best performance?